• Share this on:

 Black pepper is the most important and widely consumed spice in Europe.
 It is an important ingredient in many dishes.
 The popularity of black pepper does not decrease over time, as its specific characteristics make it impossible to find a good substitute.
 Also, European consumers are used to the taste of black pepper, as it has been present in European cuisine for centuries.
 Pepper was so valuable in European history that it was often used as currency.
 For that reason, black pepper is sometimes called ‘the king of spices’.

-In Europe, the most commonly used form of black pepper in food is ground pepper, but most pepper is imported as whole.
+In Europe, the most-used form of black pepper in food is ground pepper, but most pepper is imported as whole.
 Nearly 90% of imported black pepper consists of whole peppercorns, while the remaining 10% is ground pepper.
 European importers prefer whole peppercorns because it is easier to test and control the safety and quality of whole pepper berries.
 Also, properly dried whole peppercorns can preserve flavour for a long time, which is revealed after crushing.

-As Europe’s main importer of black pepper, Germany is an interesting focus market.
+As Europe's main importer of black pepper, Germany is an interesting focus market.
 Other promising markets include the United Kingdom, France, Poland, the Netherlands, and Italy.
-Spain is also a large importer, but it re-exports a significant share and consumes less than Italy.

 Germany

-Germany offers good opportunities as the largest importer and consumer of pepper in Europe.
-Over the past five years, Germany’s pepper imports have increased at an annual rate of 3%, reaching 33 thousand tonnes (worth €87 million) in 2020.
-More than 90% of these imports concern whole pepper, with the remaining 10% being ground pepper.
-Germany re-exports 40-50% of its imported quantities, depending on the year.
-In 2020, Germany re-exported more than 13 thousand tonnes, leaving 19 thousand tonnes for domestic consumption.
+More than 90% of these imports are whole pepper, the remaining 10% is ground pepper.
+Germany re-exports 30-40% of its imported quantities, depending on the year.
+In 2022, Germany re-exported 7.7 thousand tonnes, leaving 18.6 thousand tonnes for domestic consumption.

-In 2020, Brazil was Germany’s leading pepper supplier with a 43% import share, followed by Vietnam (38%), Indonesia (6%), Cambodia (3%), India (3%) and Sri Lanka (2%).
-Other emerging suppliers include Ecuador, China, and Tanzania.
-Cambodia is gaining market share in Germany, increasing its exports of pepper from only 45 tonnes in 2016, to more than 1.1 thousand tonnes in 2020.
-Germany is the only leading European pepper importer where Brazil is the leading supplier.
+In 2022, Vietnam was Germany's leading pepper supplier with a 46% import share, followed by Brazil (35%), Indonesia (6.0%), Cambodia (4.0%), India (3.6%) and Sri Lanka (1.7%).
+Cambodia is gaining market share in Germany, increasing its exports of pepper from only 22 tonnes in 2018 to over 1 thousand tonnes in 2022.

-Pepper is the largest imported spice category in Germany, with more than 20% of total spice imports.
+Pepper is the largest imported spice in Germany, with more than 20% of total spice imports.
 German companies mainly import black pepper, and further process it either by simple crushing and packing or by using it as an ingredient in spice blends and seasoning preparations.
 A significant share of black pepper in Germany, as well as in the whole of Europe, is used in the food processing industry and in the foodservice segment.

 Fuchs Group (officially named DF World of Spices) has the largest retail market share among independent brands.
 They have several brands of spices that include pepper, such as Fuchs, Ostmann or BioWagner (an organic brand).
 In addition to their own brands, they also pack pepper and other spices for several German private labels.
 The main private labels in Germany are Kania (by discounter chain Lidl), Le Gusto (by Aldi Süd), Portland (by Aldi Nord), Gut & Günstig (by Edeka), and REWE and REWE Beste Wahl (by REWE).